Gallery-of-Kaeon/Kaeon-FUSION/README.md

 it's a programming language that can do anything.
 And it's easy to learn too, even if you've never programmed before!

-Kaeon FUSION has sucessfully been used for general purspose programming, scripting, low level programming, and web development.
+Kaeon FUSION has successfully been used for general purpose programming, scripting, low level programming, and web development.